cedricfyc/my-cv-blog/docs/blog/my-hobbies/climbing/my-climbing-experience.md

 ## Pop Culture around Climbing

+Climbing has been a part of pop culture for some years now.
+I feel like it was some time after the opening up of institutions after the COVID-19 lockdowns that my YouTube feed and Instagram feed were being injected with climbing content.
+Indoor and outdoor climbing were concepts I had not seemingly not thought of yet.

 abrahamsson, fitness climbers, chris sharma, adam ondra, janja garnbret, alain robert (spider man), alex megos [https://rockclimbingcentral.com/the-14-different-types-of-climbing/#Trad](https://rockclimbingcentral.com/the-14-different-types-of-climbing/#Trad)